-Simple measures provide comfort to the newborn during a humane circumcision procedure
+Simple measures to keep your baby comfortable during his humane circumcision

-A more humane circumcision experience for your infant comes through the use of appropriate pain medications, safe distractions, comfortable padding and coverings, and attentive aftercare.
+A more humane circumcision experience for your baby comes with the use of pain medication, safe distractions, comfortable padding and coverings, and attentive aftercare.

 If allowed, make sure your baby is not hungry at the time of the procedure.
-Many ask that your child not have anything to eat for 1-2 hours prior so that their stomach is empty during the procedure to avoid spitting up/vomiting.
-Although this is preferred by some, you should ask if your child can eat up to 30 minutes prior.
+Many providers ask that you not feed him anything for 1-2 hours prior so that his stomach is empty during the procedure to avoid spitting up or vomiting.
+Although this is preferred by some, you should ask if your baby can eat up to 30 minutes prior.

-Unless contraindicated, acetaminophen (Tylenol) should be given prior to or during the procedure.
-This should decrease any discomfort during and after the procedure.
+If it’s safe for your baby, acetaminophen (Tylenol®) should be given before or during the procedure to decrease pain during and after the procedure.
 Some provide an oral suspension dose and others prefer a rectal suppository—both provide similar results.
-Administering acetaminophen prior to the procedure gives pain relief during circumcision, but does shorten the effect of such relief afterward.
+Administering acetaminophen before the procedure gives pain relief during circumcision, but will continue relief for a shorter time afterward.

 If the acetaminophen is given orally during the procedure, the taste of the medicine commonly causes infants to focus on the taste sensation and less on the procedure, causing a distraction.
-If your child receives the acetaminophen prior to the procedure, ask that a sugar suspension be given in small amounts by mouth during the procedure to cause taste bud stimulation and distract him while the circumcision is performed.
+If your baby receives the acetaminophen before the procedure, ask them to give him a sugar suspension in small amounts by mouth during the procedure.
+This will stimulate his taste buds and distract him while the circumcision is performed.

-Padding or covering the surface of the circumcision restraint board will increase comfort and diminish the cold sensation of lying on plastic.
+For safety, your baby will likely be placed on a circumcision restraint board like the one pictured here during the procedure.
+Padding or covering the surface of the board will be more cozy and comfortable for him.
 Try to avoid having your baby completely unclothed so that he is not cold during the procedure.
-A baby blanket wrapped around the upper body and arms (swaddling) should do the trick.
+A baby blanket wrapped around his upper body and arms (swaddling) should do the trick.

 Care providers should carefully position the board’s safety restraint straps over the knees and elbows.
-Ideally, the straps are soft and avoid pressure points on the skin.
-If approved by the parents, a pacifier should be available and used.
+Ideally, the safety straps are soft and avoid pressure points on the skin.
+If you approve, a pacifier should be available and used.

 Topical & Injected Anesthesia